-in response to: I was excited to hear that ...
+in response to: I was excited to hear that there was a steakhouse open on the Sunshine Coast !
+I ...

 We had the pleasure of recently dining at Sirens By The Sea.
 What started out as a two star expectation, turned into a five star experience.
 With the assistance of our outstanding server " Melody", we started with the coconut curry Salt spring Island Mussels.
 The cocoa nut curry sauce blew us away!
 Have had mussels up and down the coast but nothing compared to these.
 I must mention this appetizer comes with garlic toast and WOW, there are a lot of chefs that could take lessons......
 We followed this with the Sirens Burger.
 The best burger I have ever eaten!
 It was juicy, yet not under cooked and the toppings were fresh and spectacular.
 Speaking of fresh, it comes with both salad and fries, both top notch and made in house.
 With recommendations, the maple vinaigrette was mouth watering.
 I've never enjoyed a meal so much.
 We have a dinner club and eat out every week, wish this place was closer!
 Oh, and if this isn't enough get Melody to make you a gin Martini, it will blow you away!
 If you are on the Sunshine Coast , Sirens is a must, ask for Melody, she'll guide you to dinning euphoria !
 Tony & Lorna thanks 5 out of 5

 in response to: Terrible !
-Arrived before the breakfast had ...
+Arrived before the breakfast had ended ( at 12am ) but our waitress was so slow that ...

 I'm sorry to hear that but there's no way u ever waited a hour when there's only one table don't diss a resturant cause ur an ass and can't get out before 12 hav sum lunch foods awesome and the veiw too enjoy it why u can